-Test material
+Test Material

-To carry out an intelligibility test one needs recordings of languages that can be used as listening material.
-The choice of test material depends on the aim of the investigation and can vary along a number of dimensions: style (spontaneous or read, formal or informal), number of speakers involved (monologues, dialogues), linguistic entity (isolated words, sentences, texts), complexity (difficult, easy) and subject matter (daily life, science, society, technique, politics etc.).
+To carry out an intelligibility test, recordings of the languages to be used as listening material in the test are needed.
+The choice of test material depends on the aim of the investigation and can vary along a number of dimensions: style (spontaneous or read, formal or informal), number of speakers involved (monologues, dialogues), linguistic entity (isolated words, sentences, texts), complexity (difficult, easy) and subject matter (daily life, science, society, technique, politics, etc.).
 If the intelligibility of more languages is compared, great care should be taken to keep these factors constant when collecting material for tests.

 It is important that the texts represent the languages to the same extent.
-A way to control the material is to use translations of the same text in all test languages.
-This mostly means that the usage of read speech is necessary, while it may be preferable to use spontaneous speech since this simulates a natural situation to a larger degree.
-A good compromise may be recordings of semi-spontaneous speech, where the material is controlled to some extent, such as in map tasks (cf. Anderson et al. 1991; Brown et al. 1984; Grønnum 2009) or picture description tasks, where speakers have to carry out some task that demands speech production in a controlled setting.
-However, the use of (semi-)spontaneous speech makes it impossible to use the same texts and questions for the different test languages so that the results are less comparable.
+A way to control the material is to use translations of the same text in all the test languages.
+This makes it necessary to use read speech, even though it may be preferable to use spontaneous speech since this simulates a natural situation to a larger degree.
+A good compromise may be to use recordings of semispontaneous speech, where the material is controlled to some extent, such as in map tasks (cf. Anderson et al. 1991; Brown et al. 1984; Grønnum 2009) or picture description tasks, where speakers have to carry out some task that demands speech production in a controlled setting.
+However, the use of (semi)spontaneous speech makes it impossible to use the same texts and questions for the different test languages, so the results are less comparable.

-When using translations, a text in one of the test languages is often translated into the other test languages.
-However, there is a risk that the translators may tend to stick too closely to the original text when choosing words and expressions for the translations.
+When using translations, often a text in one of the test languages is translated into the other test languages.
+However, there is a risk that the translators may stick too closely to the original text when choosing words and expressions for the translations.
 To make sure that one of the test languages does not get a special status, a solution is to use translations from a language that is not one of the test languages or, alternatively, to use source texts from each of the test languages.
-In this way frequent words and constructions are more likely to be represented to the same degree in all test languages.
-Frequent words are more easily recognized than infrequent words (Luce and Pisoni 1998).
+In this way, frequent words and constructions are more likely to be represented to the same degree in all test languages.
+Frequent words are more easily recognized than infrequent words (Luce & Pisoni 1998).

 Other word characteristics are also known to influence intelligibility and should therefore be controlled for.
-Words with a high neighbourhood density are often more difficult to recognize than words with few competitors.
-A word's neighbourhood density can be defined as the number of words that deviate from the target word by just one sound (Luce & Pisoni 1998).
-A word like elephant has no neighbours and is not easily mistaken for another similar word, while the word cat has a total of 30 neighbours, for example bat, kit and cap and can therefore easily be confused with another word.
+Words with a high neighborhood density are often more difficult to recognize than words with few competitors.
+A word's neighborhood density can be defined as the number of words that deviate from the target word by just one sound (Luce & Pisoni 1998).
+A word like elephant has no neighbors and is not easily mistaken for another similar word, while the word cat has a total of 30 neighbors, for example, bat, kit, and cap and can therefore easily be confused with another word.

 Word length should also be considered.
-Studies have shown that longer words are more easily recognized than shorter words (Wiener and Miller 1946; Scharpff & Van Heuven 1988).
-This is attributed to the relationship between word length and the number of neighbours.
-Longer words have fewer neighbours than shorter words (Vitevitch & Rodriguez 2005).
+Studies have shown that longer words are better recognized than shorter words (Scharpff & Van Heuven 1988; Wiener & Miller 1946).
+This is attributed to the relationship between word length and the number of neighbors.
+Longer words have fewer neighbors than shorter words (Vitevitch & Rodriguez 2005).
 Furthermore, redundancy increases with word length, and this is assumed to enhance intelligibility as well.